elenadepetrillo/RECON-globally-reconciled-moisture-flows/README.md

 #Created by Elena De Petrillo (elena.depetrillo@polito.it) & Luca Monaco (luca.monaco@polito.it).
 November 2024

-To handle the database RECON_moisture_flows_0.5.nc available at () users can use a Python environment with the required packages described in the following sample scripts.
+To handle the database RECON_moisture_flows_0.5.nc available at () users can use a Python environment with the required packages described in the attached sample scripts.
 An in-depth data-processing workflow through Python code is available in the sample codes.

 Codes: